VishnuVR1988/weather-predictor/README.md

     Usage: bin/run_weather-predictor.sh <numDays(OPTIONAL)>

 The application.conf and log4.properties are available under conf folder.
-This can be overrided accordingly.
+This can be overrided accordingly.Relative path is provided in default config.
+Please change path if running from a different directory other than weather-predictor.

 ## Files and Folders